Hunter174/MLGodotKit/docs/api/index.rst

 Machine Learning Models
 -----------------------

 Core learning models implemented as native Godot nodes.
 See :doc:`models/index` for a complete overview.

-Supported Models (so far):
-- Linear regression
-- Decision tree classification
-- Feed-forward neural networks
+This plugin currently supports three model implementation (so far).
+Those models are a simple stochastic linear regression, a classification decision tree, and a feed forward neural network.

 Models expose explicit training and inference interfaces and do not assume specific data pipelines or loss functions.